 No need to hire a professional photographer to take images for you.
 Just make up a few of your favorite rooms, open the windows to let in some natural light, and snap away.

 Showing different areas of your hotel — like the breakfast room and check-in desk — will add more value to your channels and allow potential guests to visualize their hotel experience.
-Take a look at how Marriott uses this medium.

 4. Build links on travel websites